BIM47820 - Specific deductions: use of home: specific expenses

-Expenses broadly fall into two categories, fixed costs and running costs.
+Use of home expenses broadly fall into two categories, fixed costs and running costs.

 Some costs relate to the whole house and have to be paid even if there is no trade use.
 These include costs such as Council Tax (domestic rates in Northern Ireland), mortgage interest, insurance, water rates, general repairs and rent.

-If part of the home is set aside solely for business use for a specific period then a part of these costs is allowable.
+If part of the home is set aside solely for trade use for a specific period then a part of these costs is allowable.
 It will normally be appropriate to apportion these expenses by area and time.
 Some particular points are considered below.

-If the trade use is covered by a separate policy then the cost of that policy is allowed in full, with no part of the
+If the trade use is covered by a separate policy then the cost of that policy is allowed in full, with no part of the household policy being allowed.

 Otherwise, an appropriate part of the premium can be allowed.

 Part of the rent is an allowable expense when the home is rented and part is used solely for trade purposes.

-For more information on what is a repair see BIM46900 onwards.
+For more information on what is a repair, see BIM46900 onwards.

 There are some expenses where the total bill may vary with the amount of trade use.
 They include cleaning, heat and light and metered water.

 The facts may result in a higher proportion of costs attributable to either trade or domestic use.

 For example, a cleaner may clean the living rooms but be under strict instructions to leave the office alone.
 In this situation, the payments to the cleaner are not an allowable expense.

 You should take into account the number and nature of any power consuming items involved.
-A commercial photographer working from home using specialist studio lighting will have a much higher business expense for electricity than a trader writing up records once a week in the spare bedroom.
+A commercial photographer working from home using specialist studio lighting will have a much higher trade expense for electricity than a trader writing up records once a week in the spare bedroom.